hijiriworld/intuitive-custom-post-order/README.md

 1. Upload 'intuitive-custom-post-order' folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Select sortable items from 'Intuitive CPT' menu in WordPress.
+3. Select sortable items from 'Intuitive CPT' menu of Setting menu in WordPress.

 ## Documentation